joncardasis/ChromaColorPicker/README.md

 | padding                  | The padding on each side of the view (default=10)    |
 | stroke                   | The stroke of the rainbow track (deafult=1)    |
 | currentColor | The currently set color by the control.
 It is displayed in the add button. |
 | currentAngle | The angle which the handle is currently sitting at.
-Can be changed and the view can be re-drawn to show the change.
+Can be changed and the view can be re-drawn using `layout()` to show the change.
 | handleSize | Returns the size of the handle. |